GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-1/genesis-1.englishNatural.md

 And God said to them, "Be fruitful and multiply and fill the land, And conquer and subjugate among fish of the sea, and among flyer of the skies, and among all the crawling living thing over the land."

-And God said, "Notice, I give to you all herb seeding seed, which over the face of all the land, And all the tree which in it is fruit of tree seeding seed, to you it shall be for food.
+And God said, "Behold, I give to you all herb seeding seed, which over the face of all the land, And all the tree which in it is fruit of tree seeding seed, to you it shall be for food.
 And to all living-thing of the land, and to all flyer of the skies, and to all crawler over the land, which in it is living throat: all green herb for food."
 And it was so.